Buchen: Mayor

-The Coat of Arms
+The coat of arms

 The blazon of the Buchen municipal coat of arms is as follows: Argent (silver), two branches flanking a beech tree growing from the center of a trimount, vert (green), with a leaning shield, gules (red), placed against the trunk, upon which a six-spoked Wheel of Mainz, argent, is placed.

-Coats of Arms of the Former Townships
+Coats of arms of the former townships

-Economy and Infrastructure
+Economy and infrastructure

 Ideally located halfway between the Neckar and Main rivers, Buchen enjoys a favorable geographic location which has allowed it to develop infrastructure and transport connections conducive to production, retail and commercial businesses, the skilled trades and service providers while attracting a highly skilled workforce to the region.

 The District Hospital in Buchen serves the whole area, and there are also a number of senior citizens’ assisted living centers.
 Buchen offered one of the first housing facilities in Germany based on the assisted living concept.

-Communications
+Transport

 Buchen can be reached via Bundesautobahn 81, Adelsheim/Osterburken exit, the main road (from the south) or from the Tauberbischofsheim exit, Bundesstrasse 27 (from the north) and also via the A6 by taking the Sinsheim, B292 and B27 exit (from the southwest).

 The Buchen (Odenwald) railway station is on the rail line connecting Seckach and Miltenberg (KBS 709, also called the Madonnenlandbahn), which has a further stop at Buchen Ost (Buchen East).
 Railway services are run by the Westfrankenbahn.
 Bus service between smaller towns and villages is operated by the Rhein-Neckar-Verkehr GmbH (rnv), which has an extensive network of light rail, tram and bus routes in Mannheim, Heidelberg and Ludwigshafen and the greater region.

 Stuttgart Airport and Frankfurt (am Main) Airport are both about 100 km away.
 The closest airport, for aircraft with a MTOW of 5.7 tons or less, is the Walldürn Airfield.
 The nearest inland port is Wertheim am Main.